 This course has been specifically designed for police officers and those in related occupations with an interest in securing or enhancing a role that requires knowledge and skills in policing, policy and management.
 You may apply your learning to your own organisation as part of the programme, which meets relevant occupational standards for the police and/or security organisations/services.

 All applicants should apply as soon as possible to reserve a place and ensure adequate preparations are made for the start of your studies.
-The latest we can receive an 'on time' application (with all associated documentation) is 5 September 2016.
-Applications received after this date may be processed, but your course induction and start to studies may well be disrupted.
+Late applications may be processed, but your course induction and start to studies may well be disrupted.

 What will I experience?

 On this course you will examine:

 - Strategy and tactics around core policing in the context, for example, of policing diverse communities

 - Policing policy and police leadership in the context of police governance and partnerships